 - Photography is permitted within the Cathedral and we do encourage you to photograph your group.
 However, please do be mindful of children who are likely to get distracted by photography, and support our staff and volunteers in ensuring that all children are engaged in the activity

-- We request that headgear are removed in the Cathedral, unless worn for a religious or medical reason
+- We request that headgear is removed in the Cathedral, unless worn for a religious or medical reason

 - Prayers are said every hour in the Cathedral and we ask you to respect this practice and be still and quiet for approximately four minutes.
 You are welcome to join in with the Lord’s Prayer when it is said.